GenomeInc/node-shopify/README.md

     var url = shopify.createURL();

-After you have obtained the "code" (either via your redirect or elsewhere):
+After you have obtained the 'code' (either via your redirect or elsewhere):

     var code = ''; // put the short-time auth code in here.